DiegoAmores/DiegoAmores/README.md

 ## Hi there

 * I'm have a Bachelor of Science degree in Information Science at the **University of Maryland**, **College Park**.
-* I'm mainly interested in database administration, system administration, system architecture, and data science.
+* I'm mainly interested in database and system administration as well as web and software development.

 ## Main programming languages